Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

 1. Excess Weight

-One of the major attributes for good looks is a clean, well-defined jawline.
 Needless to say that if you are overweight there is more chance of a double chin growing to deface your youthful features than if you keep your weight to a healthy size.
 The more fat you carry on the body the more chance of developing a double chin.
 Cut out all processed foods.
 Eat real living food instead and cut out or reduce meat and dairy products from your diet.
-How to Shrink Stomach Size Without Surgery is a great resource to help you lose weight.
+You'll find some great resources at the end to help you lose weight.
+For now, have a look at how to carry your head in a well-aligned, centrally balanced position.

 2. Over-curvature of the Neck